rvolkov1/deform-attn-cuda/README.md

 ```bash
 bash ln_run_cu.sh test1
 ```
-Each of these testcases will repeatedly run some variations of the layernorm and GELU functions (unfused with no shuffling, unfused with shuffle, fused and optimized) on a single testcase to measure performance, and will also compare the outputs with a ground truth value computed from the PyTorch implementation of layernorm and GELU to test for accuracy.
+Each of these testcases will repeatedly run some variations of the layernorm and GELU functions (unfused with no shuffling, unfused with shuffle, fused and optimized) on a single testcase to measure performance, and will also compare the outputs with a ground truth value computed from the PyTorch implementation of layernorm and GELU to test for correctness.

 ## Environment setup
 All of this code was built and tested while SSH'd into a CSE Labs machine, so make sure you are SSH'd into a cuda machine.
 We used `csel-cuda-03.cselabs.umn.edu`.